 A cerebral palsy misdiagnosis is one of two things.
 Either the doctor has looked at signs and symptoms and made a cerebral palsy diagnosis by mistake, or they have diagnosed your baby with another condition when they actually have cerebral palsy.

 Unfortunately, as is often the case with medical diagnoses, time is paramount.
 If the doctor misdiagnosed your child, it’s preventing your baby from getting the right treatment that can help manage or even cure their condition.

 A cerebral palsy misdiagnosis can have especially devastating effects.
 People might struggle with a misdiagnosed condition for years when it could have been treated all along.

 For example, there have been several cases of individuals who were thought to have cerebral palsy before they were finally diagnosed correctly as having dopa responsive dystonia (DRD).
 Once a patient with DRD is treated with dopamine (a brain chemical responsible for sending signals between cells), their symptoms virtually disappear.

 Common Disorders Mistaken for Cerebral Palsy

 Because different disorders have some of the same symptoms, other conditions may be mistaken for cerebral palsy and vice versa.
-For example, some misdiagnoses might involve other movement disorders such as dopa responsive dystonia, some medications might cause spastic behavior or the spinal cord might be unstable.
+For example, misdiagnoses could involve other movement disorders, such as dopa responsive dystonia.
+Additionally, some medications might cause spastic behavior.
+In other instances, there may be instability in the spinal cord.